overwolf/overwolf.github.io/docs/api/overwolf-games-events-hearthstone.md

 #### *match_type* note

+<b>Important:</b> There's a new game mode called "Duels".
+We do NOT support this mode at this time.
+We will update accordingly in the near future.

 :::tip
 If you would like to know when the user is going to play the `battlegrounds` mode, you can listen to the match_type info update, and check If the value is `GT_BATTLEGROUNDS`.
 :::